rohanjangamwar/Portfolio-Website-/README.md

 # Rohan's Portfolio Website

+CLICK ON THE LINK TO SEE PORTFOLIO WEBSITE :- https://rohan-jangamwar-portfolio.netlify.app/

 This repository contains the source code for my personal portfolio website.
 It is a fully static site built using HTML, CSS, and JavaScript, designed to showcase my work, skills, and professional experience in a clean and responsive layout.
 The project includes a main landing page (`index.html`) located in the `Rohan` folder, along with an `assets` directory containing all supporting files such as custom stylesheets, JavaScript functionality, images, and a downloadable resume.

 The website features a responsive design that adapts to different screen sizes, smooth animations for enhanced user experience, a project gallery with visual effects, and integration of the Swiper.js library for interactive carousel components.
 It is lightweight, fast-loading, and suitable for deployment on any static hosting platform.